7 Best Travel Trailers to Buy in 2025 [+Brands to Avoid]

 And if you are worried about having to close up the patio every time you leave the trailer behind, no need, as this model is built with a sliding rear patio door with a tint and lock.

-If you’re in the market for a new RV, you will do best by avoiding travel trailers made by Palomino and the RV giant known as Forest River.
+If you’re in the market for a new RV, you will do best by avoiding travel trailers made by Palomino and the RV giant known as Forest River that also owns and makes 45+ additional trailer brands.

-I know the affordable price tag for most of their travel trailers can be attractive, but these are the travel trailers I see people regret buying as they tend to break down after a year and don’t hold their value after two years.
+I know the affordable price tag for most of their travel trailers can be attractive, but these are the travel trailers I see people regret buying as they tend to break down after a year and don’t hold their value after two years (just read the comments below).

-For example, if your truck or SUV says it has a 5000 lb towing capacity, you will want to aim for trailer with a GVWR of 4250lbs or less.
-The GVWR will include the weight of the trailer itself, any items or gear you put into the trailer when towing, and the weight of the water in your holding tanks when towing.How much water do you need: most people don’t realize having bigger holding tanks for fresh, grey, and black is a huge benefit when camping.
+For example, if your truck says it has a 8000 lb towing capacity, you’ll want to aim for trailer with a GVWR of 7200lbs or less.
+The GVWR will include the weight of the trailer itself, any items or gear you put into the trailer when towing, and the weight of the liquid in the holding tanks.

-Length restraints: Obviously the bigger the trailer the more space and features it can have, but that also comes with a price.
+• Length restraints: Obviously the bigger the trailer the more space and features, but that also comes with a tradeoff.
 The longer the trailer the more complicated it is to park and the likelihood it will sway when towing.
-Most campgrounds, especially state and national parks, have very few (if any) spots for trailers over 30 feet long.
+Most campgrounds, especially state and national parks, have very few (if any) spots for trailers over 30 feet.
 Lastly, if you plan to park your trailer at home when not camping, make sure your HOA doesn’t have restrictions.

 Final Thoughts: